emaicus/Rangers-and-Ruffians/new_site/pages/GENERATED/Tome_of_the_Ancients.md

 * __Firestorm:__ _(Cost: 5, Charisma Cost: 18)_ Fire bursts from your body, spiraling in every direction, dealing 8d8 damage to all entities within 25 feet of you if they fail a dexterity save versus your spell power.
 If they succeed, they take half damage.
 Enemies that fail a saving throw are burned, and take 1d6 at the start of each turn until they are healed.
 * __Grand Illusion:__ _(Cost: 5, Charisma Cost: 16)_ Conjure an illusory object, which can move, speak, and think for itself.
 Cannot be bigger than a mountain.
 Concentration.
 * __Greater Gateway:__ _(Cost: 5, Charisma Cost: 16)_ Create up to a 20x20 foot gateway from your current position to another location within five  miles.
 The creation of a gateway makes an explosive bang.
 It takes one full turn or five minutes to cast this spell properly.
 If improperly cast, the cost of this spell is 12, and the gateway lets out at an undetermined location within one mile.
 Concentration.
-* __Summon Major Familiar:__ _(Cost: 1, Charisma Cost: 8)_ Summon an beast of up to level 8 from the book of known beasts as your familiar.
-Excludes villains.

 ### The Tome Of The Ancients